smusp/SEMs_with_lavaan/Green_2023/01_one_way_ANOVA.md

 are reported in Table 21.1 (p.
 389).

 The data are described at the top of page 388.
-TLG claim that the data are available in supplementary material but I’m unable to locate it.
+TLG claim that the data are available in supplementary materials but I’m unable to locate it.
-However, the data are available in Mplus data files in supplementary material for the 1st edition.
+However, the data are available in Mplus data files in supplementary materials for the 1st edition.
 I’ve collected the data into a more convenient format (see the next section for getting the data), but it is in a “long” format.
 It needs to be rearranged from “long” to “wide”.